Your Room

 Each residence hall room contains a bed, dresser, desk, desk chair, and a closet for each resident.
 Some buildings have a two-drawer dresser beneath one bed (in place of one dresser) and desk shelves.
 A wastepaper basket, window shade, storm window, and screen are also provided.

 You and your roommate are responsible for the condition of your room at all times.
 When you check into your room, you will receive a “Room Condition Report” form from your RA.
 When completed, this form is a statement of the condition of your room and furnishings.
 When moving in, carefully check your room and furnishings for any damage or irregularities and report them on the form.
-Sign it, and return it immediately to your RA.
+This form will be emailed to your college email account at check-in and will close within 7 days of your arrival.
 When you permanently vacate your room, this form will be used to determine if there is any damage beyond normal use.
 If there is, you will be billed and notified by the Office of Residence Life; the Business Office will send you the bill.
 If you do not turn in a “Room Condition Report” form, you are accepting responsibility for any damages in your room as they appear when you move out.
 If damage occurs during the year, please bring it to the attention of a Residence Life staff member.

 If you have general questions of what can and cannot happen in your room, contact your resident assistant or residence hall coordinator and consult the “College Policies” section in the student handbook and/or the housing contract for additional information.